Skip to main content

 2. Be studying a postgraduate pre-registration course

-Students enrolling onto a postgraduate pre-registration course are entitled to apply to undergraduate funding from Student Finance England (if ordinarily resident in England).
+Students who have enrolled onto a postgraduate pre-registration course are entitled to apply to undergraduate funding from Student Finance England (if ordinarily resident in England).

-3. Be studying postgraduate degree programme at King’s
+3. Be studying a postgraduate degree programme at King’s

-You must be able to prove that you have made sufficient provision to begin your studies, by supplying evidence that you meet the Notional Postgraduate Income (NPI).
+• You must be able to prove that you have made sufficient provision to begin your studies, by supplying evidence that you meet the Minimum Required Provision (MRP).

-The NPI has been set at £261 per week for students living alone, £220 for students with dependants or a disability preventing work, and £220 for students living at home.
-Students are expected to meet the NPI with savings, grants, earnings, benefits, family contributions, etc.
+The MRP has been set at £274 per week for students living alone, £231 for students with dependants or a disability preventing work, and £231 for students living at home.
+Students are expected to meet the MRP with savings, grants, earnings, benefits, family contributions, etc.

-If you are not taking a loan for religious reasons, please indicate this on your application and provide evidence of alternative financial provision.
-Please note, we will still consider this as income when assessing your application.
+If you are not taking a statutory loan for religious reasons, please indicate this on your application and provide evidence of alternative financial provision you have made.
+Please note, we will consider the loan you are eligible for as income unless the maximum loan you are eligible for is less than your alternative financial provision.

 Case study: Read an example case study of a how a student could be eligible for the King's Hardship Fund on our Hardship Funds Assessment Guidelines webpage.